kellykohlleffel/Big-Data-Paris-HoL-2025/TLC_Telco_Churn_Prevention/tlc-lab-guide.md

 ## Next Steps
 Consider how you might adapt this solution for your own use:
-- Integration with other churn analytics platforms
+- Integration with other operational platforms
 - Adding real-time monitoring or projects
 - Implementing machine learning models for more sophisticated results
 - Customizing the Streamlit app for specific customer retention needs